Talk to a Spousal Support Attorney About Your Options

 PA Recognizes Three Types of Spousal Support

-Support paid from one spouse in Pennsylvania covers three categories: spousal support, alimony pendente lite ("APL" for short), and alimony.
-Those categories determine when each support gets paid and how the support gets calculated.
+Support paid by one spouse in Pennsylvania falls into three categories: spousal support, alimony pendente lite ("APL" for short), and alimony.
+Those categories determine when each support is paid and how it is calculated.

 Spousal Support